Surfside condominium collapse: Rescue and relief operations

 Israel offered clothes, medication, food, water, and other aid to the victims of the collapse, according to Israeli consul general Maor Elbaz-Starinsky, who came to the scene and conveyed an official offer from the Israeli government to send the Israel Defense Forces' Home Front Command search and rescue team to assist in the rescue efforts.
 The Command has assisted in many other disasters, such as the 2017 Puebla earthquake, 2010 Haitian earthquake, and Typhoon Haiyan.
 Israel's President Reuven Rivlin, Prime Minister Naftali Bennett and Foreign Minister Yair Lapid offered condolences and support.
 A unit specializing in providing psychological and emotional stabilization following traumatic incidents was dispatched from United Hatzalah.
 At least 35 of those missing were Jewish.

 The National Basketball Association's Miami Heat staff handed out water and snacks to state emergency workers.
 World Central Kitchen and Direct Relief, both of which are beneficiaries of the Heat's charitable arm, were also helping.
 American Red Cross volunteers assisted people displaced by the collapse.

 On June 25, Mayor Levine Cava announced that rescue teams from Israel and Mexico had joined the search and rescue effort, rotating in two daily 12-hour shifts of sifting through the rubble.

-On June 26, in a news conference, Mayor Levine Cava explained that a fire deep within the rubble, and subsequent smoke, were impeding the ability of fire and rescue personnel to search for survivors.
+In a news conference on June 26, mayor Levine Cava explained that a fire deep within the rubble and subsequent smoke were impeding the ability of fire and rescue personnel to search for survivors.
 She indicated that the fire "spread laterally throughout the pile", making it difficult to isolate the source.
 Officials said rescuers were in the tower's heavily damaged underground parking garage, under constantly changing conditions.
 Levine Cava advised that "No further victims have been found, as you've heard.
 The numbers are the same as they were yesterday; 127 have been accounted for...
 One hundred and 59 unaccounted for.
 Four confirmed dead."
 Later that afternoon, the official toll was revised without elaboration to five dead and 156 missing.

 Surfside Mayor Burkett advised residents of the Champlain Towers North building, located about 500 ft north of the fallen structure, to evacuate with Federal Emergency Management Agency (FEMA) assistance "pending a thorough structural investigation", noting that the North and South buildings had been constructed by the same developer at about the same time, and likely using similar plans and materials.
 He did not immediately order the evacuation of the building or declare it unsafe.
 By late afternoon, voluntary evacuations were occurring at both Champlain Tower North and Champlain Tower East.